 I am continuing on the same Lord’s Taverners Committees that I have been on for almost three years now.
 I am enjoying this process and I am so incredibly grateful for every opportunity I have received through this scholarship.
 I look forward to continuing working with the Lord’s Taverners NNSW.

 B. Arts/B. Education (Early Childhood) 2013-2016 @ SCU

-In 2013, Alanna Weis was the first of our Scholarship winners and she graduates as an Early Childhood Teacher this year.
-Throughout her four years of University studies Alanna has always found time to assist our Branch as a volunteer.
-Alanna has found employment as an Early Childhood Teacher at Kyogle.
+In 2013, Alanna Weis was the first of our Scholarship recipients and she graduated as an Early Childhood Teacher in 2016.
+Throughout her four years of University studies Alanna always found time to assist our Branch as a volunteer.
+Initially Alanna found employment as an Early Childhood Teacher at Kyogle, but more recently has moved to the Goonellabah Preschool.
 We wish Alanna well in her future.

 Lachlan Crowther was awarded his Scholarship to commence his studies in 2014.
-Lachie studied for a Bachelor of Sport and Exercise Science and successfully achieved his goal in December 2016.
-Lachie is returning to SCU to commence his Masters in the same discipline in 2017.
-During his studies, Lachie has volunteered on many occasions to assist us with activities.
-Lachie has now become a member of the Branch and we look forward to supporting and working with him in the future.
+He studied for a Bachelor of Sport and Exercise Science and successfully achieved his goal, graduating in 2017.
+Lachie returned to SCU in 2018 to commence his Masters in the same discipline and has recently graduated.

 Thank you, Tineka